-CHS, EHS, NHS 9, 10, 11, 12 1.0 Credit Prerequisite: Current Individualized Education Plan (I.E.P)
+CHS, EHS, NHS 9, 10, 11, 12 1.0 Credit Prerequisite: Current Individualized Education Plan (IEP)

 Student learning will focus on English Language Arts skills.
-Students will read a variety of reading genres including but not limited to narrative, expository, and informational text.
-Students will focus on and use a variety of reading comprehension strategies to aide in their understanding of various genres.
-Students will also focus on understanding and learning vocabulary using word part meanings as well as decoding unknown words using prefixes, roots, and suffixes.
-Students will also improve their writing skills by learning how to write coherent paragraphs and essays using organizers to record their prewriting thinking as well as developing thesis statements, topic sentences, and detail sentences.
-Many topics will be aligned to the Common Core Curriculum.
+Students will read a variety of genres including, but not limited to, narrative, expository, and informational texts.
+Students will use a variety of reading comprehension strategies to aid in their understanding of various reading assignments.
+Students will also focus on understanding and identifying figurative language and literature terms within assigned texts.
+Students will learn various sentence types and grammar that will be used to improve their overall writing skills.
+Many topics will be aligned to the Michigan Academic Standards.
+The overall goal of this program is to prepare students to be successful in the general education curriculum.

-KENT TRANSITION CENTER (KTC) - V330 CHS, EHS, NHS 11, 12 3.0 Credits Prerequisite: Current Individualized Education Plan (I.E.P) Kent Transition Center (KTC) offers adaptive vocational and career services for special education students.
-The and career services for special education students.
-The following career clusters are available: Agriscience, Building Maintenance, Construction, Hospitality, Manufacturing, Nurse Aide, Retail, and Transportation.
+KENT TRANSITION CENTER (KTC) - V330

+CHS, EHS, NHS 11, 12 3.0 Credits

+Prerequisite: Current Individualized Education Plan (IEP) Kent Transition Center (KTC) offers adaptive vocational and career services for special education students.
+The following career clusters are available: Agriscience, Building Maintenance.
+Construction, Hospitality, Manufacturing, Nurse Aide, Retail, and Transportation.